turingschool/backend-curriculum-site/module4/lessons/fe_dev_tool_debugging.md

 ### Practice

 Let's put this information into practice by trying to solve a couple of bugs in our expense application.

 You can clone the application [here](https://github.com/turingschool-examples/debugging-with-devtools), and follow the installation instructions in the README to get set up.
 The application has some pre-made bugs for us to solve as we go through the lesson.
 Read through the first buggy scenario [here](https://github.com/turingschool-examples/debugging-with-devtools/tree/category-highlighting) and checkout the `category-highlighting` branch to get started fixing that code.

 ---------------------------------------

-For more details and information about other ways to dig into your js, checkout the [Chrome Documentation](https://developer.chrome.com/devtools/docs/javascript-debugging).
+For more details and information about other ways to dig into your js, check out the [Chrome Documentation](https://developer.chrome.com/devtools/docs/javascript-debugging).